em1e/em1e/README.md

 ![Main banner](https://github.com/em1e/em1e/blob/main/banners/Banner%20main%202.gif)
 ***
 ## 📑 Hey, I'm Emi
 A 19 yo developer and entrepreneur from Helsinki, Finland.
-So far I've worked on websites, small games, mobile app designs, 3D designs, 3D animations and music.
+So far I've worked on websites, small games, mobile apps, 3D designs, 3D animations and music.
 I also have work experience in SEO (search engine optimization), web development (front-end and back-end), content writing and social media.
 I love to pick up skills and learn new things.
 Right now I'm learning more about the field on <a href="https://zerotomastery.io/courses/">ZeroToMastery</a>, so unfortunately I'm not actively looking for open job opportunities.
 Either way, do contact me if you're interested in working together.

 <div id="profile-visits" align="center">
   <p>“Creativity is allowing yourself to make mistakes.
 Art is knowing which ones to keep.” ~Scott Adams</p>